-I guess we are not going to be able to save our nation from Divine judgment because of the erroneous doctrine being preached in so many churches.
+I guess we are not going to be able to save our nation from Divine judgment because of the erroneous doctrines being preached in so many churches.
 But we can, as individuals, press into Christ until we are living by His Life.
-In this manner we can save ourselves and our loved ones from the increasing moral confusion and corruption.
+In this manner, we can save ourselves and our loved ones from the increasing moral confusion and corruption.

-Since we are not as yet being put in jail or herded into detention centers because we refuse to teach our children that homosexual behavior is a good idea, it may be true that our greatest problem today is fretting.
+Since we are not yet being jailed or herded into detention centers because we refuse to teach our children that homosexual behavior is a good idea, it may be true that our greatest problem today is fretting.

-I have never heard a minister preach about fretting; but we who proclaim the Gospel of the Kingdom need to emphasize the danger of fretting, and that God's Word commands us not to do this.
+I have never heard a minister preach about fretting; but we who proclaim the Gospel of the Kingdom need to emphasize the danger of fretting, and that God’s Word commands us not to fret.

-It is quite difficult not to fret, when we read what is going on in our government; but I have wrestled with this problem successfully by refusing to think about it and in its place repeat in my mind that which is joyous and loving.
+It is quite difficult not to fret, when we read about what is going on in our government, but I have wrestled with this problem successfully by refusing to think about it and in its place repeat in my mind what is joyous and loving.
 Believe me, this is a daily battle.

-Here is what we are to do.
-When we realize that the wickedness of the people in the world is floating into our mind, we are towith all our might and the Lord's helpquote Philippians 4:8 to ourselves and keep quoting it until we have cleansed our mind of that which tears us down from our high place in Christ.
+Here is what you are to do.
+When you realize that the wickedness of the people in the world is floating into your mind, you are to—with all your might and the Lord’s help—quote Philippians 4:8 to yourself and keep quoting it until you have cleansed your mind of what tears you down from your high place in Christ.
 Or, any good and loving idea will do.

-Unless there is something that God shows us to do about the moral corruption in America, we are not to fret.
-Fretting will tear us down from our high place in God, and then we are of no use to anyone.
+Unless there is something that God shows you to do about the moral corruption in America, you are not to fret.
+Fretting will tear you down from your high place in God, and then you are of no use to anyone.

-Do not fret because of evil men or be envious of those who do wrong; (Psalms 37:1)
+Do not fret because of evil men or be envious of those who do wrong; (Psalm 37:1)

 There always have been evil men in our country, but with the television and Internet we are made more aware of their wicked behavior.